graphql/graphql-spec/spec/Section 3 -- Type System.md

 - the `@deprecated` directive if representing deprecated portions of the schema;
-- the `@oneOf` directive if representing types that require exactly one field (i.e. Oneof Input Objects) or fields that require exactly one argument (i.e.
+- the `@oneOf` directive if the schema contains Oneof Input Objects or Oneof Fields.
-  Oneof Fields).

 **Custom Directives**